|Water||Food||Sanitation||Mosquitoes||Returning Home||Other Hazards|

 Water Quality and Safety

 Flooding can contaminate the public water supply.
 Drinking contaminated water may cause illness.
 You cannot assume that the water in the affected area is safe to drink.
 Water treatment plants may not be operating; even if they are, flooding can contaminate water lines.
 Listen for public announcements about the safety of the water supply.
 If your well has been flooded, it needs to be tested and disinfected after the flood waters recede.
-Questions about testing should be directed to your local or state health department.
+Contact a county health department for questions about water testing.

 Water for Drinking and Cooking